voxel51/fiftyone/docs/source/plugins/developing_plugins.rst

 Panels can be defined in either Python or JS, and FiftyOne comes with a number of :ref:`builtin panels <plugins-design-panels>` for common tasks.

+Depending on the ``surfaces`` panel config, panels can be scoped to either the grid or the modal, and can be opened from the "+" menu - available both in the grid and the modal.
+Whereas grid panels unlock extensibility in the macro level of datasets, modal panels unlock extensibility in the micro level of samples.

 Panels, like :ref:`operators <developing-operators>`, can make use of the :mod:`fiftyone.operators.types` module and the :js:mod:`@fiftyone/operators <@fiftyone/operators>` package, which define a